rezashkv/diffusion_pruning/README.md

     --cache_dir /path/to/.cache/huggingface/ \
     --wandb_run_name WANDB_PRUNING_RUN_NAME
 ```
-This will create a checkpoint directory named "wandb_run_name" in the logging directory specified in the config file.
+This creates a checkpoint directory named "wandb_run_name" in the logging directory specified in the config file.

 ### 2. Data Preparation for Fine-tuning
 The pruning stages results in $K$ architecture codes (experts).
-We need to assign training prompts to its corresponding expert for fine-tuning.
+We need to assign each training prompt to its corresponding expert for fine-tuning.
 Assuming the pruning checkpoint directory is `pruning_checkpoint_dir`, you can use the following command to run this filtering process:

 ```bash
 accelerate launch scripts/aptp/filter_dataset.py \